There are a bunch of tools in this directory and elsewhere for making slides. For a quick start, use the templates (‘,new’ tool).

 Shower is an HTML5 presentation engine made by Vadim Makeev (Opera Software).
 It comes with two built-in themes and was used for Jeff's presentations at the AC Meeting 2014 to a good response and later at TPAC 2018 with a style based on the TPAC 2018 pages.

-We have a generic template for W3C presentations and an alternative without humaaans figures that use Shower version 3.2.
-As of 2022, the former is the Comm team's recommended style.
-They include some predefined classes for common types of slides, slide transitions, a user manual and a zip file for offline use.
-(In case you need older versions, here are the same using Shower 3.0 and Shower 2.)
+We have a generic template for W3C presentations that uses Shower version 3.2.
+As of October 2025, this is the Comm team's recommended style.
+It includes some predefined classes for common types of slides, slide transitions, a user manual and a zip file for offline use.

-You can also use the b6+ script with the same style sheet and the same HTML files.
+You can also use the b6+ script (which has some extra features) with the same style sheet and the same HTML file.

 Note: in Shower version 2, incremental display doesn't work when presenting slides from local files.
 Use a newer version of Shower or b6+.